astropy/photutils/docs/isophote_faq.rst

-Tests performed with artificial images showed that cosmic rays and defective pixels can be very effectively removed from the fit by a combination of median sampling and sigma-clipping.
+Tests performed with artificial images showed that cosmic rays and defective pixels can be very effectively removed from the fit by a combination of median sampling and sigma clipping.

 6. How reliable are the fluxes computed by the `~photutils.isophote.Ellipse` algorithm?